Jamie Lloyd (director)

-James Raymond Lloyd (born 1980, Poole, Dorset), known as Jamie Lloyd, is a British theatre director.
-He is best known for his work with his eponymous theatre company The Jamie Lloyd Company as well as for his modern minimalism and expressionist directorial style.
+Jamie Lloyd (born 1980, Poole, Dorset), is a British theatre director and producer.
+He is best known for his work with his eponymous theatre company, The Jamie Lloyd Company.

-His productions include the West End and Broadway revival of Betrayal (2019), the West End production of The Seagull (2022), the Brooklyn Academy of Music's production of Cyrano de Bergerac (2022), and the Broadway revival of A Doll's House (2023).
-In the past year, he directed the West End and Broadway revival of Sunset Boulevard (2023-2025), which won seven Olivier Awards and three Tony Awards, and the West End revivals of Romeo and Juliet (2024) and Evita (2025).

-Life and career
+The company creates adventurous productions, including radical reappraisals of Waiting for Godot (Broadway, 2025), Evita (West End, 2025), Much Ado About Nothing (West End, 2025), Sunset Boulevard (West End, 2023 / Broadway, 2025 – winner of seven Olivier Awards and three Tony Awards), Romeo and Juliet (West End, 2024), A Doll's House (Broadway, 2023), Cyrano de Bergerac (West End, 2019 & 2022 / BAM, New York, 2022 – winner of Olivier Award for Best Revival), The Seagull (West End, 2022) and Betrayal (West End / Broadway, 2019).

+The Jamie Lloyd Company's productions of Much Ado About Nothing and Evita transfer to Broadway in Fall 2026 and Spring 2027, respectively.

-Early years and education
+Early life and education

-Jamie Lloyd was born in Poole, Dorset in 1980.
-Lloyd had been studying at the Liverpool Institute for Performing Arts before deciding he wanted to direct.
+Jamie Lloyd was born in Poole, Dorset, in 1980.
+Lloyd studied at the Liverpool Institute for Performing Arts.

+Career

 2006–2012

-Lloyd's first main house production was Harold Pinter's The Caretaker at the Sheffield Crucible, which started a fruitful relationship with the playwright.
-Lloyd has been heralded as a major Pinter interpreter.
-He directed a Pinter double-bill in the West End - The Lover and The Collection - in 2008, before Michael Grandage appointed him as an associate director of the Donmar Warehouse.
+Lloyd's first main house production was Harold Pinter's The Caretaker at the Sheffield Theatres, which started a rich relationship with the playwright, with Lloyd heralded as a major Pinter interpreter.
+He directed a Pinter double-bill in the West End - The Lover and The Collection - in 2008, before he was appointed as an Associate Director of the Donmar Warehouse by Michael Grandage.

-Lloyd was the associate director of the Donmar Warehouse from 2008 to 2011, where his 2008 production of Piaf transferred to the West End and to Buenos Aires and his 2010 production of Passion won the Evening Standard Award for Best Musical.
-He was also an Associate Artist at theatre company Headlong, for whom he directed an anarchic production of Oscar Wilde's Salome.
-In 2008 he directed The Pride at the Royal Court, for which he won the Olivier Award for Outstanding Achievement in an Affiliate Theatre.
-Seen as a 'wunderkind of London theatre', he was named a Rising Star by the Daily Telegraph in 2009.
+Lloyd was the Associate Director of the Donmar Warehouse from 2008 to 2011, where his productions included Piaf (2008), which transferred to the West End and Buenos Aires, and Passion (2010) which won the Standard Theatre Award for Best Musical.

+He was also an Associate Artist at theatre company Headlong, where he directed an anarchic production of Oscar Wilde's Salome.
+In 2008 he directed The Pride at the Royal Court, which won the Olivier Award for Outstanding Achievement in an Affiliate Theatre.

+During this period Lloyd was labelled a 'wunderkind of London theatre', and named a Rising Star by the Daily Telegraph in 2009.